Coding4Liberty/ASK-Bulletins-for-The-Drudge-Report/README.md

 Example phrases to read the latest headlines to you:

 ```
-Alexa, ask Bulletins for the latest headlines.
+Alexa, ask Reporter for the latest headlines.
-Alexa, ask Bulletins for the top headlines.
+Alexa, ask Reporter for the top headlines.
-Alexa, tell Bulletins to tell me the latest headlines.
+Alexa, tell Reporter to tell me the latest headlines.
-Alexa, tell Bulletins to give me the latest headlines.
+Alexa, tell Reporter to give me the latest headlines.

-Alexa, ask Bulletins for information.
+Alexa, ask Reporter for information.
-Alexa, ask Bulletins for the latest information.
+Alexa, ask Reporter for the latest information.
-Alexa, tell Bulletins to tell me the latest information.
+Alexa, tell Reporter to tell me the latest information.
-Alexa, tell Bulletins to tell me information.
+Alexa, tell Reporter to tell me information.
-Alexa, tell Bulletins to give me the latest information.
+Alexa, tell Reporter to give me the latest information.
-Alexa, tell Bulletins to give me information.
+Alexa, tell Reporter to give me information.
 ```

 ## Disclaimer